Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 	var y = x_y[1]; // get y from the array
 ```

-### 5th Challenge: Add this code to our [un-projected scatterplot example](https://github.com/Ryshackleton/d3_maptime/blob/master/html/03_myEarthquakeMap_challenge5_start.html)!
+### 5th Challenge, 20 minutes: Add this code to our [un-projected scatterplot example](https://github.com/Ryshackleton/d3_maptime/blob/master/html/03_myEarthquakeMap_challenge5_start.html)!
 Define the projection just below where you defined the width and height:
 ```JavaScript
     var width = 700,
         height = 500;